 If RIM's misfortunes were a drinking game, we'd all be falling off our chairs drunk by now.
 The latest legal wrangle between the BlackBerry maker and Nokia over patents, however, is a good reminder that it's time to sober up.

-On Wednesday Nokia said it had asked a California court to enforce an arbitrator's decision that would forbid RIM to make or sell devices equipped with wireless LAN (WLAN) capabilities.
+On Wednesday Nokia said it had asked a California court to enforce an arbitrator's decision that would forbid RIM to make or sell anything equipped with wireless LAN (WLAN) capabilities.
 The dispute revolves around an agreement over Nokia's WLAN patents which the company claims RIM is violating.
 Unless RIM pays Nokia royalty fees, Nokia could press harder for an injunction.
-For RIM, of course, the clock is ticking ever more loudly with the planned launch of BlackBerry 10 on Jan.
+For RIM, of course, the clock is ticking ever more loudly with the planned launch of BB10 on Jan.
 30.

 The reality is that an injunction is probably never going to happen.
 According to Aaron Edgar, a patent lawyer with Gowlings in Toronto who does not represent either firm, even a preliminary injunction would be difficult to pull off before the end of January.
 "For (Nokia), it's more of a threat to initiate a resolution where they would get payment," he said.
 "RIM is a going concern.
 It would cost too much for the courts to put an injunction that would shut them down."